Sienci-Labs/Resources/superlongboard/slb-manual.md

 ### USB & Ethernet

 The SLB offers USB-C as well as Ethernet as a way to connect your CNC to your computer.
-Both are isolated for noise, with larger data buffers, and should provide a reliable connection.
-Though Ethernet is generally considered to be more reliable, we worked hard on a robust USB interface with far more data checks and signal isolation to match a typical Ethernet setup.
+Both are isolated for noise, with larger data buffers, and should provide a very reliable connection.
+We worked hard on a robust USB interface with far more data checks and signal isolation to match a typical Ethernet setup, though Ethernet still has some [inherent reliabilities that will always make it more robust](https://youtu.be/LOIVrVVYBfA).
 This means you can use either, but USB-C is more beginner friendly and at the minimum a USB-C connection is needed to perform the initial board setup.
 If you want to place your computer further away from your machine or feel that the USB is still occasionally causing you issues then we'd recommend switching over to Ethernet.

 ![](/_images/_superlongboard/_manual/slb_ma_p10_RedBoxes.jpg){.aligncenter .size-full}